 Unfortunately, totem poles were a little tricky to get hold of in England.

-This set the tone for many future ambitious projects.
-The digging of an underground fort in the back garden was another example.
+This set the tone for many future ambitious projects, like the one where he planned to build an underground fort in the back garden.
 After excavating a hole large enough to put his foot in, he came to the conclusion he wasn’t cut out for manual labour and his dream of living in subterranean luxury came to an end.

 It was only when he stood at the top of the bank, holding the wing above his head and grasping the main spar in his hands, that Kent had his first misgivings.

-Instead of sailing gracefully down the slope he rose a little and edged forward against the breeze.
-His friends’ faces were turned up towards him.
-He floated forth from the top of the bank.
-The ground dropped away below his feet.
+Instead of sailing gracefully down the slope, he rose a little and edged forward against the breeze.
+His friends’ faces turned up towards him as he floated forth and the ground dropped away below his feet.

-On leaving school he spent some time dithering about what to do next then started a series of jobs including working as a waiter at a drive-in roadhouse, a supervisor in a plastics moulding factory and laying brick paving.
+On leaving school he spent some time dithering about what to do next then started a series of jobs including working as a waiter at a drive-in roadhouse, a supervisor in a plastics moulding factory and a layer of brick paving.
 During this time he studied engineering and became an Industrial Engineer.
 Later he changed careers and became one of the “turn it off and on again” brigade.